-General administrative expenses increased by \in 54.0 million from \in 53.8 million to \in 107.8 million in the 2020 financial year.
+General administrative expenses increased by \notin 54.0 million from \notin 53.8 million to \notin 107.8 million in the 2020 financial year.
 The increase mainly resulted from higher expenses for purchased corporate and legal services, an increase in headcount leading to higher wages, benefits and social security expenses as well as higher expenses from insurance premiums.